noahsadir/vidQR/readme.md

   - The packet ID is stored as a 24-bit unsigned int, allowing for up to 16,777,216 packets.
 With 2200 bytes per code, this would allow for approximately 37 GB of data.

 While Version 3 only takes advantage of packet types 0 (file data) and 1 (metadata), there can theoretically be up to 256 distinct packet "types".
 A future version could utilize this to split the packets into 255 groups of 37 GB each, or about 9 TB.

+#### Anything near this size is extremely impractical.
+It's best to keep it under 50 KB, and certainly under 200 KB.

 ### Recommended Settings